This tour plan takes on a Whisky Tasting Tour around Scotland's famous Speyside distilleries.

-Speyside distilleries feature prominently in the itinerary, but you can also sample Highland malts and take in the scenery and history that Scotland is famous for.
+Speyside distilleries feature prominently in the itinerary, but you can also sample Highland malts and take in the scenery, castles and history that make Scotland so magical to visit.

 Allow a minimum of 4 days to drive this tour route.